 Today you’ll say goodbye to Chiang Mai and start the last leg of your trip – Koh Phangan!
 If you have time to kill in the morning, I’d recommend visiting Wat Phra That Doi Suthep, a beautiful Buddhist temple nestled in the mountains of Chiang Mai.

 To get there, you can drive, take a songthaew, or if you’re looking for some exercise, hike the “Monk’s Trail” up the mountain!
+Or, if you don’t want to visit on your own, you can book a guided hike with a local!
 No matter how you get there, as one of the most beautiful and famous temples in Chiang Mai, Wat Phra is worth the visit!

 Journey to Koh Phangan